 Remember to lock them up when it’s nighttime.
 Use any mechanism which cannot be pried open by sly animals.
 Raccoons are clever and can open simple locks and bolts, making them quite dangerous.

 Don’t miss out on another deadly predator of chickens.
-Yes, it is man we are talking about.
-You can use as many as three or more locks.
-Around two can be out on the entrance door while another one on the ‘pop’ door.
+Yes, it is a man we are talking about.
+You can use as many as 3 or more locks.
+Around 2 can be out on the entrance door while another one on the ‘pop’ door.

 6. Remove Any Leftover Food to Avoid Rats